telerik/xaml-docs/controls/radgridview/commands/Overview.md

 # Overview

-RadGridView provides a set of built-in commands that enables you to easily handle the User Interface actions, but still make your logic independent of the UI layout.
-Thus, you are free of subscribing to a particular event for achieving the desired behavior.
+RadGridView provides a set of built-in commands that enables you to easily handle the user interface actions, but still make your logic independent of the UI layout.
+Thus, you are not obliged to subscribe to a particular event in order to achieve the desired behavior.

-All supported commands are defined in the RadGridViewCommands class and are listed below:
+All supported commands are defined in the **RadGridViewCommands** class and are listed below:

-* __ActivateRow__ - activates a particular row programmatically and fires the __RowActivated__ event of the __RadGridView__.
+* __ActivateRow__: Activates a particular row programmatically and fires the __RowActivated__ event of the __RadGridView__.

-* __BeginEdit__ - invokes editing of the selected item.
+* __BeginEdit__: Invokes editing of the selected item.

-* __BeginInsert__ - starts the process of inserting a new row in the __RadGridView__.
+* __BeginInsert__: Starts the process of inserting a new row in the __RadGridView__.

-* __CancelCellEdit__ - causes the editing of the current cell to be stopped and the changes to be discarded.
+* __CancelCellEdit__: Causes the editing of the current cell to be stopped and the changes to be discarded.
 However, this command will not overcome failed validation.

-* __CancelRowEdit__ - causes the editing of the whole row to be discontinued.
+* __CancelRowEdit__: Causes the editing of the whole row to be discontinued.
 Again, this command will not overcome failed validation.

 * __CloseSearchPanel__: Executed in order to hide the search panel.

-* __CollapseHierarchyItem, ExpandHierarchyItem__ - expands/ collapses a particular item in the hierarchy.
+* __CollapseHierarchyItem, ExpandHierarchyItem__: Expands/ collapses a particular item in the hierarchy.

-* __CommitCellEdit__ - forces all the changes to the cell to be committed.
+* __CommitCellEdit__: Forces all the changes to the cell to be committed.

-* __CommitEdit__ - forces all the changes to be committed.
+* __CommitEdit__: Forces all the changes to be committed.

-* __Copy, Paste__ - enable you to take advantage of the clipboard functionality.
+* __Copy, Paste__: Enable you to take advantage of the clipboard functionality.

-* __Delete__ - removes the selected item from the collection.
+* __Delete__: Removes the selected item from the collection.

-* __ExtendSelectionToCurrentUnit__ - selects all the selection unit from the anchor upto the chosen unit.
+* __ExtendSelectionToCurrentUnit__: Selects all the selection unit from the anchor upto the chosen unit.

-* __MoveBottom, MoveTop__ - moves the focus to the cell situated in the bottom/top item.
+* __MoveBottom, MoveTop__: Moves the focus to the cell situated in the bottom/top item.

-* __MoveUp, MoveDown__ - moves the focus to the cell situated in the item above/below the selected one.
+* __MoveUp, MoveDown__: Moves the focus to the cell situated in the item above/below the selected one.

-* __MoveFirst, MoveLast__ - moves the focus to the cell situated in the first/last item.
+* __MoveFirst, MoveLast__: Moves the focus to the cell situated in the first/last item.

-* __MoveLeft, MoveRight__ - moves the focus to the cell situated in the left/right side of the selected one.
+* __MoveLeft, MoveRight__: Moves the focus to the cell situated in the left/right side of the selected one.

-* __MoveUp, MoveDown__ - moves the focus to the cell situated above/ below the selected one.
+* __MoveUp, MoveDown__: Moves the focus to the cell situated above/ below the selected one.

-* __MoveNext, MovePrevious__ - moves the focus to the next/ previous cell.
+* __MoveNext, MovePrevious__: Moves the focus to the next/ previous cell.
 Once the first/last cell on the row is reached, it will jump to the cell in the previous/ next row.

-* __MoveHome__ - moves the focus to the cell situated in the first item.
+* __MoveHome__: Moves the focus to the cell situated in the first item.

-* __Search__- executed in order to show the search panel.
+* __Search__: Executed in order to show the search panel.

-* __SearchByText__ - adds search criteria programmatically.
+* __SearchByText__: Adds search criteria programmatically.

-* __SelectCurrentItem__ - selects the current item.
+* __SelectCurrentItem__: Selects the current item.

-* __SelectCurrentUnit__ - selects the current unit.
+* __SelectCurrentUnit__: Selects the current unit.
 By default the selection unit is __"FullRow"__, but the __SelectionUnit__ property may also be set to __"Cell"__, thus enabling a cell-based selection.

 As the commands provided by __RadGridView__ are __ICommands__ at their core, they do provide methods both for checking if they can be invoked - __CanExecute()__ and for invoking it - __Execute()__.

-Using the __RadGridViewCommands__ class, you can set a consequence of commands to be performed one after another as if simultaneously.
-So, for example, you may easily handle the Click event of a button that moves the focus down, selects the current unit and delete it.
-However, when invoking the commands in such a manner a second parameter should be added, pointing out the target UI Element.
+Using the __RadGridViewCommands__ class, you can set a sequence of commands to be performed one after another.
+So, for example, you may easily handle the **Click** event of a button and move the focus down, select the current unit and then delete it.
+In order to ensure that all commands will be executed in the correct sequence, it is advised to use RadGridView's **PendingCommands** collection as demonstrated in **Example 1**.

 #### __[C#] Example 1: Executing different commands__